mooretc2/log-stats-collector/README.md

  }
 }
 ```
+Where 5/15/30/60 represent time intervals in minutes.
 Each time interval will have data for each unique code/request/user.